The polytope of all $q$-rank functions: The polytope of all q -rank functions

 Now since $\mI\setminus\{\la0\ra\}\cup\mD\setminus\mL(L)\cup\mL(L)=\mL(E)^\ast$ we have chosen $T-1$ different hyperplanes.
 Next, we need to show that their normal vectors are linearly independent.
 Therefore, we write them as rows of a matrix $A$ and, since every $X\in\mL(E)^\ast$ has a corresponding hyperplane, we can order them, from top to bottom, in the same way we ordered our coordinates (i.e. columns of $A$).
 Then $A$ is a lower triangular matrix with $1$ and $-1$ on the diagonal.
 Thus $\det(A)\ne 0$ and so $A$ has rank $T-1$.
 This implies that the linear system given by $Av=b$ has a unique solution, where the coordinate order of $b$ matches the one of the normal vectors and $b$ has entry $\dim(X)$ if we are in the case (1) and entry $0$ anywhere else.

 At this point the only thing left to show is that the solution to $Av=b$ is given by our point $p_\mM$.
-Using the Gauss-Algorithm for the extended coefficient matrix $(A,b)$ we can eliminate the entries equal to $1$ in rows coming from case (2) in the following way.
+Using Gaussian elimination for the extended coefficient matrix $(A,b)$ we can eliminate the entries equal to $1$ in rows coming from case (2) in the following way.